 - how many years of experience they have

 - their list of relevant skills

 On the surface, that appears to make sense.
-But when you dive deeper into the hiring process, you may find that you’re overlooking a number of highly capable candidates while giving more weight to candidates who may not measure up in the real world.
+But when you dive deeper into the design hiring process, you may find that you’re overlooking a number of highly capable candidates while giving more weight to candidates who may not measure up in the real world.

 When looking over resumes of candidates, you might overlook the resume of a designer with only a couple of years of experience at a small agency in favor of one who’s worked for three or more years at a company like Google or Microsoft.
 But those years of experience don’t necessarily accurately reflect real-world experience.